mousewanderer/Discord-chat-bot-sample.py/README.md

 # Discord-chat-bot-sample.py
-This is just a discord chat bot sample that runs on python
+This is a multi-purpose chat discord chat bot sample that runs on python Json username intergration (unfixed) - Will fix this one

-Project name: A Discorad Chatbot created using python with multiple funtions for a single and basic user interaction
+Project name: A Discorad Chatbot created using python with multiple funtions meant for private message purposes
+Notable features: It can summarize long paragraphs, Create a Fake Identity and Can correct your grammar.
+Storage required: 4.01 GB (due to installation of 2GB worth of Large language model imported from pytorh for Summarizer tool and another 2GB worth of LLM for the grammar correction tool

-Project skills: Modules involved in this project random, request, bs4, Discord API for python, time, randfact,
+Project skills: Modules involved in this project random, request, bs4, Discord API for python, time, randfact, Json, ntlk

 Here are the list of functions
 ?math- for perform calculation
+(using eval() expression to calculate)

 ?change - changes the username
+(interchangable username using json and POssibly use golbal function)

 ?cointoss - flip a coin
+(random module)

 ?rps - Chatbot attempt to do rock paper scissors